ga-wdi-exercises/checkpoint-07/README.md

 ### Question 6

-Write one Express route for each of the four HTTP methods.
+Write one Express route for each of the four CRUD actions.

 Then, make each route respond with a one-word string containing the RESTful action that would most likely be associated with this route.